1. Gambling in a casino

 These syndicates can even launder money by making up a real business on the side - its only purpose is to just blend dirty money with clean ones.
 How ah?

 Unfortunately, it’s quite easy to set up these shell companies - they don’t even need to have any operation/asset.
-Once done, they’ll simply create fake transactions to allow cash coming in.
+Once done, they’ll simply create fake transactions to allow cash to come in.
 The money will be cycled in a few more companies before it finally reaches their pockets - quite a long game lah.

 3. Smurfing/structuring the funds

-You guys might’ve guessed this but it’s hard AF to launder via banks.
+You guys might’ve guessed this, but it’s hard AF to launder via banks.
 It’s because the bank has put precautions whenever they see anyone transfer a big amount of money - they’ll see it as a red alert.
 This is where these syndicates can try smurfing/structuring so they wouldn’t be noticed.

 However, this will require them to hire many short-term employees.
 Then, they can make multiple small deposits into multiple accounts several times.
-When it’s done, they finally can transfer the money to their accounts, either in offshore or shell company accounts (hooray!).
+When it’s done, they can finally transfer the money to their accounts, either in offshore or shell company accounts (hooray!).

 Do note that this method has to be done throughout multiple days to avoid any suspicion.
-They can do this through foreign exchanges and banks that maintain high levels of secrecy - like the Swiss Bank.
+They can do this through foreign exchanges and banks that maintain high levels of secrecy, like the Swiss Bank.

 4. Flipping real estate